|Quick Facts: Computer Hardware Engineers|

 |2015 Median Pay||

 |Work Experience in a Related Occupation||None|

-Computer hardware engineers research, design, develop, and test computer equipment such as chips, circuit boards, or routers.
-By solving complex problems in computer hardware, these engineers create rapid advances in computer technology.
+Computer hardware engineers research, design, develop, and test computer systems and components such as processors, circuit boards, memory devices, networks, and routers.
+These engineers discover new directions in computer hardware, which generate rapid advances in computer technology.

-Employment of computer hardware engineers is expected to increase 9 percent from 2010 to 2020, slower than the average for all occupations.
-A limited number of computer hardware engineers will be needed to meet the demand for new types of computer hardware because more innovation in computers now takes place with software than with hardware.
+Employment of computer hardware engineers is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
+A limited number of engineers will be needed to meet the demand for new computer hardware because more technological innovation takes place with software than with hardware.

 Compare the job duties, education, job growth, and pay of computer hardware engineers with similar occupations.

 Learn more about computer hardware engineers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.